Visit Azul.com Support

 • Development tools – Download the package from the operating system website.

-Install ZST on the Azul Zulu Prime JVM Server
+Install ZST on the Zing Server

 The ZST installation package contains a kernel loadable module and supporting scripts and tools.